vankaSiddhartha/TeluguScript/README.md

 | `phalitam`  | `return`   | Return a value |

 For more information, suggestions, or contributions, please reach out to the project maintainer
+## Special Mention
+I was inspired by **TempleOS** created by **Terry A. Davis**.
+While I may not be as legendary as him, I share the same extreme passion for computer science that he had.
+His unique vision and dedication to his craft serve as a constant reminder of what can be achieved when you follow your passion.
+ **“It’s not about the money, it’s about the dream”** — Terry A. Davis
+ *RIP Terry A. Davis, your passion lives on.*
+---